-LOS ANGELES, CA—Fox Sports has tapped Pastor John Piper to commentate the World Series, and fans gave rave reviews of his performance announcing the first game of the contest between the LA Dodgers and the Houston Astros Tuesday night.
+U.S.—Fox Sports has tapped Pastor John Piper to commentate the World Series, and fans gave rave reviews of his performance announcing the early games of the contest.

 An animated Piper gave insightful commentary on the plays and criticized both the players and crowd for “wasting their lives” throughout the game.

-When Chris Taylor hit a solo shot off the first pitch the Dodgers faced, Piper was ready with insightful color commentary: “Just think of how much time you would have to waste in your one-and-only, precious, God-given life to learn how to go yard off a lights-out pitcher like Keuchel,” he said solemnly, waving his arms around like a man stranded on a desert island trying to signal a ship.
+After a homer was hit early in the game, Piper was ready with insightful color commentary: “Just think of how much time you would have to waste in your one-and-only, precious, God-given life to learn how to go yard off a professional pitcher,” he said solemnly, waving his arms around like a man stranded on a desert island trying to signal a ship.

-“There goes another man wasting his life swinging a piece of wood at a ball,” he said as Justin Turner crushed a go-ahead, two-run homer into the left-field bleachers in the bottom of the 6th.
+“There goes another man wasting his life swinging a piece of wood at a ball,” he said after another incredible hit was made late in the game.
 “And for some reason a crowd full of people, also wasting their lives, are cheering like mad.”

 “I just want to remind the audience that none of this will go into eternity,” he added as he passionately pleaded with the audience to turn their attention to things that mattered.